NyanHelsing/nyanhelsing.github.io/workflow.md

 Having separate tickets for tracking and work streamlines communication among team members.
 Questions, updates, and discussions related to specific work items can be contained within those work tickets, keeping the tracking ticket focused on overall progress and decision-making.
 This separation helps reduce noise and ensures that relevant information is easily accessible to those who need it.

-In conclusion, implementing tiered tickets in project management systems enhances parallel processing of tasks, improves visibility and accountability, increases focus and efficiency, provides flexibility in task management, and streamlines communication.
-This approach addresses the complexities of modern software development projects, where multiple activities often need to progress simultaneously without hindering each other.
-By adopting tiered tickets, teams can achieve a more dynamic, transparent, and efficient workflow, ultimately leading to the timely and successful completion of projects.

 ## Implementation